ethereum-optimism/optimism-starter/README.md

    - `FORGE_PRIVATE_KEY`: The private key of the wallet you want to deploy from.

+   - `VITE_WALLETCONNECT_PROJECT_ID`: WalletConnect v2 requires a project ID.
+You can obtain it from your WC dashboard: https://docs.walletconnect.com/2.0/web/web3wallet/installation#obtain-project-id

 ## Deploy contract

 You can now deploy your contract!